JOB OPENINGS

 • Accurately record and update timekeeping entries in real-time, ensuring detailed and precise documentation of work hours, project time allocation, and task completion for reporting and payroll purposes.

-The requirements listed below are representative of the qualifications, knowledge, skills, and/or abilities required.
+Requirements: The requirements listed below are representative of the qualifications, knowledge, skills, and/or abilities required.
 Reasonable accommodations may be made to enable individuals with disabilities to perform essential functions of the job.

 • J.D.
 Degree.